-\These categories correspond to the Bureau of Justice Statistics crime definitions and, to the extent possible, are organized and presented consistent with BJS publications on State criminal justice systems.
+^{}These categories correspond to the Bureau of Justice Statistics crime definitions and, to the extent possible, are organized and presented consistent with BJS publications on State criminal justice systems.

-Offense categories for Federal arrestees in chapter 1 are based on the FBI's National Crime Information Center (NCIC) offense classifications, which are converted into U.S. Marshals' four-digit offense codes, which, in turn are aggregated into the offense categories shown in the tables.
+Center (NCIC) offense classifications, which are converted into U.S. Marshals' four-digit offense codes, which, in turn are aggregated into the offense categories shown in the tables.
 These categories are similar, but may not be directly comparable to the BJS offense categories used in other chapters of this Compendium.
-For data from the Executive Office for U.S. Attornevs. which include United States Code citations but do not include the Administrative Office offense classifications, United States Code titles and sections are translated into the Administrative Office classification system and then aggregated into the offense categories used in the tables.
+For data from the Executive Office for U.S. Attorneys, which include United States Code citations but do not include the Administrative Office offense classifications, United States Code titles and sections are translated into the Administrative Office classification system and then aggregated into the offense categories used in the tables.
 Offense categories for prisoners in chapter 7 are based on combinations of offense designations used by the Bureau of Prisons.
 They are similar to the categories in other chapters and other tables in chapter 7, but may not be directly comparable.

-Felony/misdemeanor distinctions Felony and misdemeanor distinctions are provided where possible.
-Felony offenses are those with a maximum penalty of more than 1 year in prison.
-Misdemeanor offenses are those with a maximum penalty of 1 year or less.
-Felonies and misdemeanors are further classified using the maximum term of imprisonment authorized.
-Section 3559, U.S. Code, Title 18 classifies offenses according to the following schedule:
+Felony/misdemeanor distinctions

+Felony and misdemeanor distinctions

+are provided where possible.
+Felony

+offenses are those with a maximum

+penalty of more than 1 year in prison.

+Misdemeanor offenses are those with

+a maximum penalty of 1 year or less.

+Felonies and misdemeanors are further classified using the maximum

+term of imprisonment authorized.

+Section 3559, U.S. Code, Title 18

+classifies offenses according to the

+following schedule: